monk-io/docs/docs/develop/provisioning-via-templates.md

 title: "Add Infrastructure"
 ---

-With Monk you can [grow your cluster manually](lifecycle/cluster-create-1) by issuing the `grow` command.
+With MonkOS you can [grow your cluster manually](lifecycle/cluster-create-1) by issuing the `grow` command.
 This is not the only way to add instances to your cluster as the Kits can also carry instructions instance definitions.
-Monk will create instances when running a Kit containing such a definition.
+MonkOS will create instances when running a Kit containing such a definition.

 ---